London smells victory in EU banking union deal

 "If confirmed by the European Parliament the solution would help assure that non-euro zone countries such as the UK continue to have a real voice in determining the rules to be written by the European Banking Authority," he said.

-The Confederation of British Industry, a business lobbying organisation representing 240,000 UK companies, described the deal as a "positive development" that would achieve greater financial stability across Europe.
+The Confederation of British Industry, a business lobbying organization representing 240,000 UK companies, described the deal as a "positive development" that would achieve greater financial stability across Europe.

 "A single market in financial services is critical and this agreement has gone some way to allaying fears of it becoming fractured," said the CBI's Director for Competitive Markets, Matthew Fell.